 For those who are truly at fault when a trucking-related collision has occurred, we as personal injury attorneys make it our business to help place the blame solely on those responsible parties.
-At Lebowitz & Mzhen, LLC, we represent the innocent victims of serious commercial motor vehicle (CMV) accidents.
+At Lebowitz & Mzhen Personal Injury Lawyers, we represent the innocent victims of serious commercial motor vehicle (CMV) accidents.
 When a truck driver is believed to be at fault in a traffic collision that has left someone severely injured or dead, the law provides recourse for the victim and his or her family.

 Unfortunately, with heavy commercial trucks such as large box truck delivery vehicles, tanker trucks, 18-wheelers, and even city buses the most simple action or lack of action on the part of the driver can lead to an unnecessary accident.
 Each year hundreds of Maryland residents are killed or injured as a result of a commercial trucker’s error in judgment or outright negligence.
 If the actions of a commercial truck driver are found to have led to the death or severe injury of another individual, we believe that the responsible party should be held accountable.